L3oNav/l3onav/README.md

 My name is Leonardo Nava, I'm from San Diego and I'm a Site Reliability Engineer.

-🔭 I’m currently do physics major.
+🔭 I’m currently do Physics major and Philosophy major.

 🛠️ Currently Head of the organization: [@l3onav-tech](https://github.com/l3onav-tech)